encode/django-rest-framework/docs/api-guide/permissions.md

 ## DRF Any Permissions

-The [DRF Any Permissions][drf-any-permissions] packages provides a different permission behavior in contrast to REST framework.
-Instead of all specified permissions being required, only one of the given permissions has to be true in order to get access to the view.
+The [DRF Any Permissions][drf-any-permissions] package is not maintained anymore, the author recommends REST Condition.

 ## Composed Permissions